5 Pitfalls to Avoid When Issuing an Investment Management RFP

 A good RFP process should involve these steps:

-Review responses with a consistent framework to identify the 2-3 respondents you will interview to potentially hire
+• Review responses with a consistent framework to identify the 2-3 respondents you will interview to potentially hire

 Tip: Start by considering when you would like to engage a new investment advisor, and then work backward to set the timing for your RFP process.

-Pitfall 2: Failing to establish a committee
+Pitfall 2: Failing to Establish an RFP Committee

 Here are some tips to consider when creating an RFP committee: